 What is API Testing?

-Normally, setting up the API environment is very complex as it doesn't involve user interface.
-Database and server should be configured as per the application requirements.
-API Function should be called to check whether that API is working.
+- Once the installation is done, the API Function should be called to check whether that API is working.

-Output of API could be
+An output of API could be

 - Any type of data

 Let’s look at an example of each of the above Types in this API testing tutorial

 Example: There is an API function that should add two integer numbers.

 The numbers have to be given as input parameters.
 The output should be a summation of two integer numbers.
 This output needs to be verified with an expected outcome.